g-k-l/dsi-arxiv-recommender/README.md

 - Write a script that unpacks and organizes the arXiv source files
 - Write a script that streams data from Postgres for Doc2Ve
 - Do a Doc2Vec test run with a subset of the metadata (~100000) (Possibly impossible)
 ####Completed:
+- Finished populating database, with the exception of a few pieces of missing data
+- Obtained all of the source files.
+Currently unpacking.
+- Started the training process for the prototype model.
+The model is trained on abstracts only.

 ###10/2/2016:
 ####Goals: